 3D Potter's largest model for 3D ceramic and paste printing is capable of printing multiple large object non-stop.
 It can even be combined with a Continuous Flow hopper to even print structures and walls.

 The Scara V4 is the first viable large-scale ceramic 3D printer using real clay.
-The advanced design and substantial construction can handle on board loads like the 3D Potter 3600 ml clay extruder or a hose assembly.
-But where it really shines is when it's coupled with 3D Potter's new large capacity continuous high pressure hose extrusion system.
-Clay loads between 85 - 250 lb continuous extrusion can now be delivered.
+The advanced design and substantial construction can handle on-board loads like the 3D Potter 3600 ml clay extruder or a hose assembly.

 **Note: This item does not qualify for free shipping.
 Shipping will be billed separately.
 Please contact us for an estimate.**

 Duet Web Control is a fully developed UI for the Scara.
-Opened in a web browser, it can be used on your laptop, tablet, phone, or other WiFi capable device.
+Opened in a web browser, it can be used on your laptop, tablet, phone, or other WiFi-capable devices.

 G-Code Files The G-Code Files page allows g-code files for printing to be uploaded, edited, or downloaded.
 A summary of the file is given such as size, layer height, and what the file was generated by.

 Software Requirements None!
 The only requirement is a web browser interface.
-For object generation, the Scara V4 is similar to the rest of the 3D Potter line ceramic printers.
-It's just like any other 3D printer which requires an STL file to be sliced by a third-party program.
-We recommend slicing and then loading the file to the SD card in the printer, which can be done over WiFi.
+For object generation, the Scara V4 is similar to the rest of the 3D Potter line ceramic printers

 Another unique ability is printing multiple objects within the specified envelope in a sequential mode.
 For instance, you could print a particular vessel starting on the far left side and continue to print these vessels until there is no more space left.